olvaffe/olv-notes/graphics/mesa/panvk-cs.md

       - clears it to 0 for each subqueue
       - submits and waits
       - checks that all debug seqnos are 1 and there are no errors
+- tiler and vs
+  - pos shader
+    - `LD_ATTR_IMM` loads an attr using the `MALI_ATTRIBUTE` descriptor
+    - manually transforms pos from clipped coord to fb coord
+    - `STORE.i128` (for vec4) stores the pos to the istream fifo
+      - the 64KB geometry buffer is the storage of the istream fifo
+  - tiler
+    - loads the pos from the istream fifo
+    - assembles, clips, and culls
+    - invokes the var shader
+  - var shader
+    - works the same way as the pos shader, except it stores varyings to the estream fifo
+  - tiler
+    - loads the varyings from the estream fifo
+    - stores to the growable tiler heap